Discontinuance Application Of Telefonica Digital, Inc

 International Bureau of this proposed discontinuance in accordance with the discontinuance rules for international

-dominant with respect to the services at issue in this application.
+discontinuing service.
+TDI represents that it is non-dominant with respect to the service at issue in this

-We seek comment on TDI’s proposed discontinuance of services, including the steps it has taken
+We seek comment on TDI’s proposed discontinuance of service, including the steps it has taken

 to notify customers in light of the notification procedures prescribed in section 63.71(a) of the